Fan Fic / Total Drama Chris

 - Straw Misogynist: Invoked when the campers have to Cosplay as each other: Justin is assigned Ezekiel, and takes advantage of this to gleefully spout the most sexist rhetoric he can come up with.
 Chris also gleefully encourages sexist comments, though it's unclear whether he actually believes this or is just trying to stir up yet more trouble; either way, it fits with his higher level of Jerkass.

-- Villainous Breakdown: Justin gets one in TD Chris, after their elimination.
+- Justin gets one in TD Chris, after their elimination.

 - Gwen also has one, when she discovers that everyone voted against her, to her own safety.

-- Chris goes into an ever-larger, ever more insane one throughout TD Chris, with several meltdowns and tantrums along the way, culminating in completely losing his job at the end thanks to the producers exploiting a loophole in his contract.
+- Chris goes into an ever-larger, ever more insane one throughout TD Chris, with several meltdowns and tantrums along the way, culminating in completely losing his job at the end.

-- What the Hell, Hero?: Noah badmouthing Katie in her front, without feeling remorse.
+- What the Hell, Hero?: Noah badmouthing his love interest Katie in front of her, without feeling remorse.
 It was a challenge, but still...

 - Wish Fulfillment: A later, unrelated story by the same author implies that Katie wrote Total Drama Chris as a fanfiction.
 Naturally, Katie's the heroine, and a Mary Sue into the bargain.

-- Would Hit a Girl: Leanne; he says this right before his boxing match with Ophelia in the first aftermath ... predictibly he lost.
+- Would Hit a Girl: Leanne (a boy, despite the name) says, just before his boxing match with Ophelia in the first aftermath, that he doesn't have a problem with hitting her.

 - Wrongly Accused: Heather has to cope with this.
 Leshawna also got a lot of this in her Backstory, contributing to her Freudian Excuse.